spectral-cockpit/specprepper/README.md

 interface to configure methods and its parameters to be applied to data.

 Many base algorithms are provided by excellent {prospectr}.
-On top, we use {data.table} plus the {future.apply} map-reduce API provide memory-efficient computations.
+On top, we use {data.table} plus the {future.apply} map-reduce API to provide memory-efficient computations.

 {specprepper} also with sticky attributes that are pinned to matrix or